 Also the private industry uses these valuable opportunities for cooperation and the access channels to fundamental and applied research at the universities.
 The findings of the work performed there are effectively used for industrial implementation.
 Scientists can easily be integrated into the corporate teams of developers and researchers.
 In addition, laboratory equipment is increasingly made available by the institutes.

-It is, thus, not surprising that international decision makers praise the knowledge transfer between companies and universities in Germany.You can find this fragment in the following contexts:
+Thus, it is not surprising that international decision makers praise the knowledge transfer between companies and universities in Germany.You can find this fragment in the following contexts: